Afterthoughts (HTML and PDF) on

 Chapter 9 (partly inspired by the work of Max Clowes on human visual perception, whose ideas about "domains" I generalised by allowing more concurrently active interpretative domains, illustrated by the operation of the POPEYE program) explained in outline how visual perception could make use of a combination of bottom-up, top-down, and middle-out processing, straddling a variety of structural domains (not necessarily based on the kind of 3-D to 2-D projection proposed by Marr and others as essential to biological vision).
 Unlike some of the promoters and defenders of AI I thought that many of the problems were very difficult, especially problems in machine vision.
 Section 9.12 ended with the remark

-Such tasks still (in 2015) remain well beyond the competences of robots, and I believe that the current approaches to intelligent robotics based on vast amounts of statistical learning will merely give the impression of closing the gap between natural and artificial vision systems, without actually doing so.
+Such tasks still (in 2019) remain well beyond the competences of robots, and I believe that the current approaches to intelligent robotics based on vast amounts of statistical learning will merely give the impression of closing the gap between natural and artificial vision systems, without actually doing so.
+In particular, it will not allow robots to replicate the ancient forms of spatial reasoning that led to the mathematical discoveries reported by Archimedes, Euclid, Zeno and many others, or even the spatial intelligence of crows and squirrels.
+(I suspect that will require new forms of computation, a topic discussed in some online papers, e.g. this incomplete, highly speculative paper: http://www.cs.bham.ac.uk/research/projects/cogaff/misc/super-turing-geom.html

 Chapter 10 began to speculate about how the sorts of mechanisms discussed in the book and others being developed in computer science and AI might account for some aspects of human consciousness, including explaining how some aspects of an individual's mind may be inaccessible to that individual while others are not.
 The chapter built on some of the architectural ideas in Chapter 6 and later chapters.
 Later work developed the ideas in the context of the Cogaff project mentioned in that chapter.
 Further features of consciousness, including evidence for the existence of qualia were later explained in terms of layers of virtual machinery combined with meta-cognitive mechanisms, e.g. in Sloman and Chrisley (2003).